Unlocking Africa’s Renewable Potential: The Rise of Green Hydrogen and its Economic Impact

 Ripple effects on state economies

 If the production of green hydrogen is still limited, it is considered crucial in achieving climate objectives, because this element can replace fossil products, not only in the production of electricity, but also in aviation or the manufacturing of fertilizers and metals (steel, aluminum, cement), high-emitting sectors.
-According to a recent study by Deloitte, the emergence of green hydrogen “will reshape the global energy and resources landscape by 2030, and could ultimately constitute a $1.4 trillion market [quelque 1 300 milliards d’euros] per year “.
+According to a recent study by Deloitte, the emergence of green hydrogen “will reshape the global energy and resources landscape by 2030, and might ultimately constitute a $1.4 trillion market [quelque 1 300 milliards d’euros] per year “.

 Read also: Green hydrogen is reshaping the global energy cards with North Africa at the forefront